Mante2/TxRx_Testuale/README.md

 ## 🚀 How to Run
 1. Connect two ADALM-PLUTO devices to your PC (or two different PCs).
 2. Ensure the Communications Toolbox and the Communications Toolbox Support Package for ADALM-PLUTO Radio are installed in MATLAB.
-3. Run the receiver script `Rx.m` to start listening.
+3. Run the transmitter script `Tx.m` type your message in the terminal, and press Enter to transmit.
-4. Run the transmitter script `Tx.m`, type your message in the terminal, and press Enter to transmit.
+4. Run the receiver script `Rx.m`, and read the message!

 ## 📄 Documentation
 For a deep dive into the theoretical analysis, Gardner TED S-Curve, and constellation plots, please refer to the project presentation: